blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 You, my friend, are about to go from zero to internet by putting your very first homemade page on the web.

 I will let you in on a little secret—websites are just files with text.
 They don’t require fancy, expensive software to create.
-You can literally make a website with Notepad.
+You can make a website with the free text-editing tools that come with your computer.
 In fact, that’s what we'll do right now.

 {% aside 'Note' %}
 While making a website on a phone or tablet is possible, it’s much more common to do it on a computer.
 So, that’s what we’ll do in this book.
 That said, what you’ll learn will still apply to other contexts.
 One beautiful thing about the web is that there are so many ways to create on it.